Hurdiidae: Description

 Hurdiidae is characterized by frontal appendages with distal region composed of 5 subequal blade-like endites, alongside the enlarged head carapaces and tetraradial mouthpart (oral cone).

 The frontal appendages of hurdiids have a distinctive morphology, with the appendage of most species bearing five equally-sized elongate blade-like ventral spines known as endites.
 Subsequent podomeres were reduced in size and with only small endites or none.
 Each podomere bore only a single endite, unlike other radiodonts, in which the endites were paired.
 In most species, the endites were curved medially, so that the appendages formed a basket-like structure.
 Some hurdiids had greater numbers of endites, with Cordaticaris bearing seven endites of equal length.
-Ursulinacaris is unique among hurdiids in bearing paired endites, which is likely a transitional form between the appendage of other radiodonts and that of hurdiids.

 Hurdiids exhibited a wide range of body size.
 The smallest known hurdiid specimen, of an unnamed species, is estimated to have had a body length of 6–15 mm, but it is not known whether this specimen was a juvenile or an adult.
 Aegirocassis, the largest known hurdiid, was over 2 m long, comparable in size to the largest known arthropods.